hiromataba/Blog-App/README.md

 ### Setup

-- Make sure you have Ruby on Rails set up properly on your computer
+- Make sure you have Ruby on Rails set up properly on your computer.
 - Clone or download this repo on your machine.
 - Enter the project directory.